rdoetjes/kingsvalley/README.md

 Each piece can move horizontally, vertically and diagonally.
 However it has to move until it's either blocked by a piece or the edge of the board!!!
 <p>
 The Scarabs, cannot land on the center square! </br>
-You will need to use your Scarabs in conjunction with your enemy's scarabs to allow your Pharaoh to walk into the the Valley and turn it in the "King's Valley!"
+You will need to use your Scarabs in conjunction with your enemy's scarabs to allow your Pharaoh to walk into the the Valley and turn it into "The King's Valley!"
 <p>
 You move the gold (white) pieces by simply drag and drop.
 The piece will only be allowed to be dropped on a square when it is a valid move.
 <p>